DeepLearningDev/Isekai-Earth/The Pantheon/Ayer.md

 > Role: One of the several Gods of this reality

 ###### Appearance:
-Orris appears as a spry old man who is about 5'8", has long gray hair and beard and pale, weathered skin.
-He has piercing blue eyes, is fairly thin but it is hidden by his flowy robes.
+Ayer appears as a woman in her mid 20s who is about 5'2", has short blonde hair, with olive toned skin.
+She has unknown colored eyes because she
 ###### Ties:
 [[Y'drah]]: Creator
 [[Elaris]]: Rival